François Achille Bazaine: Spicheren

-Thee armies of France, led by Bazaine, took up defensive positions that would protect against every possible attack, but which also left their armies unable to support one another.
-Taking up "strong positions" in small-scale battles, was a common military strategy of French generals of the 1870.
+The armies of France, led by Bazaine, took up defensive positions that would protect against every possible attack, but which also left their armies unable to support one another.
+Taking up "strong positions" in small-scale battles, was a common military strategy of French generals of 1870.
 Frossard ("the school master"), lately the Prince Imperial's tutor, who was now in commander of the army corps posted at Spicheren, was a "strong position" tactic advocate.
 The "strong positions" tactic has been blamed for the paralysis of the rest of the army, which left the corps at Spicheren unsupported, and ultimately lead to the French defeat at the ensuing Battle of Spicheren.
 When called upon, Bazaine moved part of his corps forward, but only to "take up strong positions," not to strike a blow on the battlefield.

 Remaining in Metz was based on the knowledge that if the slow-moving French army ventured far out it would infallibly be headed off and brought to battle in the open by a superior numbered adversary.
 In "strong positions" close to his stronghold, however, Bazaine hoped that he could inflict damaging repulses on the German enemy.
 The over-cautious troop movement, to prevent surprise rushes and ambushes, reduced the mobility of a large army, which had favourable marching conditions, to 5 miles a day as against the enemy's rate of 15 miles a day.
 Bazaine attempted halfheartedly to begin a retreat on Verdun.
-In his book Episodes de la guerre de 1870 et le blocus de Metz, Bazaine retrospectively argues that Verdun was the best line of defense for France, and therefore Napolean was right in ordering a retreat to Verdun, after the defeats of August.
+In his book Episodes de la guerre de 1870 et le blocus de Metz, Bazaine retrospectively argues that Verdun was the best line of defense for France, and therefore Napoleon was right in ordering a retreat to Verdun, after the defeats of August.
 However, the French staff work and organization of the movement over the Moselle was so ineffective that when the German staff calculated that Bazaine was nearing Verdun, the French had in reality barely got their artillery and baggage trains through the town of Metz.
 Even on the battlefield Bazaine forbade the general staff to appear, and conducted the fighting by means of his personal orderly officers.